Hoàng Thùy Linh

-Hoàng Thùy Linh (/vi/; born 11 August 1988) is a Vietnamese V-pop singer and actress.
+Hoàng Thùy Linh (/vi/; born August 11, 1988) is a Vietnamese singer and actress.
 She gained recognition for her popular song "See Tình," with a remixed version that gained widespread popularity on TikTok.

 Early years

 Thùy Linh received her acting training at Hanoi's College of Art.
 She initially gained fame as a member of the girlband Thien Than (Angels).

 During her teenage years, she was also a presenter for HanoiTV's children's game show, Vui Cùng Hugo.
 Notably, Thùy Linh achieved recognition in 2006 by winning the ICON contest on Hoa Học Trò and became well known through various TV commercials, advertisements, and magazine covers targeting a teenage audience.

 Her acting career began with the role of Thùy in the drama series Đường đời (Path of Life) in 2004, consisting of 25 episodes and earning her the Golden Award at the Vietnam Drama Festival in 2005.
 Following this success, she played roles in two other dramas: Trò đùa của số phận (Laugh of Destiny) (2005, 18 episodes) directed by Huy Thuần, and Lan in Đi về phía mặt trời (Journey to the Sun) (2006, 29 episodes) directed by Lưu Trọng Ninh.

 In 2006, Thùy Linh pursued studies at the Department of TV Director at the Vietnam Acting and Film College, completing her degree in 2009.

 In 2007, she took on a leading role in the second season of the interactive television programme "Vàng Anh's Diary," originally titled Nhật ký Vàng Anh.
 The show, a sitcom adapted from Portugal's "Sofia's Diary," received acclaim for its educational content aimed at Vietnamese youth.